nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

    - The ODS code must be in the Provider role.-->

 #### `_format` request parameter ####
-This parameter must specify one of the [mime types](api_general_guidance.html#content-types) recognised by a CDS server.
+If used, this parameter must specify one of the [mime types](api_general_guidance.html#content-types) recognised by a CDS server.

 <!--
 #### Invalid Reference URL in Pointer Create Request ####